maha-lakshme/Inspireverse/README.md

   Liked quotes are stored in Firebase Database (or Firestore) under each user’s identifier.
 This allows users to later retrieve and review their favorite quotes.

 - **Screenshots:**
-Here are some screenshots of AnimatedQuotes:
+Here are some screenshots of InspireVerse:

 <div align="center">
  <img src="screenshots/screen2.png" alt="Home Screen" width="200px" />